juliocoraspe/Verticalscrollportfoliolayout/README.md

   ## Deploying to GitHub Pages

-  Run `npm run build` to generate the static site into `docs/`.
+  This project deploys with GitHub Actions.

-  In your GitHub repo settings, set Pages to deploy from the `main` branch and `/docs` folder.
+  In your GitHub repo settings, set Pages to deploy from `GitHub Actions`.
+  Pushing to `main` will run the workflow and publish the `docs/` build output.

+  Run `npm run build` locally if you want to verify the production build.